Set Current Location

-Howard Greenberg Gallery was a venture that began by Howard Greenberg in 1981.
-This gallery houses a humungous collection of exquisite photographs by some of the most internationally renowned names in the field.
+Howard Greenberg Gallery was established by Howard Greenberg in 1981.
+This gallery houses a humongous collection of exquisite photographs by some of the most internationally renowned names in the field.
 Founded with an aim to promote journalistic and street photography, this gallery subsequently opened its doors to include the art form as a whole.
-Visitors can peruse beautiful monochromes of Eikoh Hosoe, Peter Keetman, human photography of Gordon Parks and scenic icebergs by Olaf Otto Becker.
+In the past, this gallery has hosted works by artists such as Eikoh Hosoe, Peter Keetman, Gordon Parks and Olaf Otto Becker, among others.

 Edwynn Houk has been dealing in modern art since 1980.
 In 1997 he opened this gallery in New York city to offer a platform to promote modern art, especially photographic works.
 Since its establishment, this gallery has earned a reputation for hosting some of the best exhibitions by artists with the likes of Moholy Nagy, Alfred Stieglitz, Robert Frank and Man Ray.
 Visitors can gaze at beautiful monochromes of Alex Guofeng Cao, Steve Schapiro and Bruce Davidson that offer you a glimpse into what occurs behind the scenes during a performance.
 You can also peruse exceptional contemporary works by Robert Polidori, Sally Mann and Sissi Farassat that have gone beyond the traditional perceptions of photography.